hazelcast/hazelcast-reference-manual/src/JettySessionReplication.md

  - Jetty instance must be running with Java 1.6 or higher.
  - Session objects that need to be clustered have to be Serializable.
  - Hazelcast Jetty-based Web Session Replication is built on top of the `jetty-nosql` module.
 This module (`jetty-nosql-<*jettyversion*>.jar`) needs to be added to `$JETTY_HOME/lib/ext`.
-   This module can be found [here](http://mvnrepository.com/artifact/org.eclipse.jetty/jetty-nosql).
+   This module can be found <a href="http://mvnrepository.com/artifact/org.eclipse.jetty/jetty-nosql" target="_blank">here</a>.

 #### How Jetty Session Replication Works